foxypool/docs/docs/proof-of-spacetime/foxy-farmer/configuration.md

 ### `chia_wallet_rpc_port`:
 : If unset defaults to `19256`.
 Can be used to run multiple instances of Foxy-Farmer.
 Will set `wallet.rpc_port` on the chia config.

+### `syslog_port`:
+: If unset defaults to `11514`.
+Used by the gigahorse and drplotter backends to read their logs.
+Can be used to run multiple instances of Foxy-Farmer.
+Will set `logging.log_syslog_port` on the chia config.

 ### `auto_update`:
 : Set to `true` to enable automatic updating of Foxy-Farmer to the latest version when using the binary install method.
 Update checks are performed on startup and periodically.
 Self-Updating does not work with source or docker installs.